crystal-lang/crystal-book/syntax_and_semantics/macros/hooks.md

 * `included` is invoked at compile-time when a module is included. `@type` is the including type.
 * `extended` is invoked at compile-time when a module is extended. `@type` is the extending type.
 * `method_missing` is invoked at compile-time when a method is not found.
+* `method_added` is invoked at compile-time when a new method is defined.

 Example of `inherited`: